13 best lightweight walking boots: an option for every hiker, tried and tested

 • Knit collar makes it harder to get on

-How we test lightweight walking boots
+How to choose a pair of lightweight walking boots

 Inov-8 Roclite Pro G 400 GTX V2